When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 Navigating Irregular Verbs

 This tense forces you to use participles constantly.
-Regular ones are easy:
+Regular ones are simple:

-But many the most common verbs have irregular participles.
-If you get these wrong, it stands out immediately.
+Many of the most common verbs have irregular participles.
+Getting these wrong stands out immediately.

-If you want a tight reference list, check out 40 irregular participles for daily life.
+For a tight reference list, see 40 irregular participles for daily life.

 Why This Unlocks Fluency